DS4PS/nhood-change-project/outcomes.md

 If a community is on the up-swing it will attract tax credit dollars, but it will also attract a lot of other types of investment.
 We can only cleanly identify the impact of tax credits if we can control for all other types of investment.
 Therein lies the rub.

+**Lack of Data**

+These above issues are raised not to argue that place-based initiatives are not effective or pro-poor policies are not helpful.
+Rather, it is to highlight the challenges of place-based economic development policy:

+* We measure success of programs by the value locked in a neighborhood - mainly houses, household income, and schools.
+* Census data does not tell us whether rises in value are a result of infill development which diversifies a neighborhood economically and benefits current residents, or by displacing poor people and replacing them with wealthier residents.

+The challenge is that we do not have the appropriate data to really study this question.
+In the paper, “Designing Policies to Spur Economic Growth: How Regional Scientists Can Contribute to Future Policy Development and Evaluation” the authors make the argument that to improve policy-making we need to improve data because we currently cannot effectively measure the “treatment” in economic development - all of the investments and subsidies that occur within a tract (think of the missile launch visualization with aid coming from federal sources, state sources, and metro sources and flowing to specific census tracts), and using home value and income as outcome variables in these studies make it hard to tell which mechanism - growth or displacement - is driving the result.

+In a couple of weeks you will begin to look at data on the effectiveness of tax credit programs on catalyzing economic development.
+These programs were selected partly because they are some of the only large-scale federal programs that have made their data available and easy to access.

+The lack of data on this topic is a huge gap in the open data landscape.
+Only recently have serious attempts been made to measure the extent of these credits, and mostly by people outside of government, the most notable example being the [Panel Database on Incentives and Taxes](https://www.upjohn.org/research-highlights/new-database-and-report-reveal-how-much-states-spend-incentives-entice-businesses).
+But without good data on all government and private investments flowing into census tracts we are likely to produce biased evaluations of policy effectiveness.

 <br>
 <hr>